tywerdel/BighornSpaceUse/README.md

 [BighornMoveCodeNew.R](https://github.com/tywerdel/BighornSpaceUse/blob/main/BighornMoveCodeNew.R) includes R code to determine GPS collar activity, movement, and BBMM home range estimates.

+The included .csv files are referenced in the code, and their inclusion will allow you to reproduce the analyses used in the manuscript.

 These specific codes were some of my first experiences with R, so they are not the most efficient, but they get the job done.